ellysh/bash-programming-from-scratch/manuscript/BashShell/files-and-directories.md

 /usr/bin/firefox
 ```

 You would need this approach when launching proprietary applications.
-They are installed in the `/opt` system directory.
+They are installed to the `/opt` system directory.
 The `PATH` variable does not contain this path by default.
 Therefore, Bash cannot find executables there.
 You can help Bash by specifying an absolute path to the program.

 The third approach to run an application is something in between the first and second ways.
 You use a relative executable path instead of the absolute one.
 Here is an example for the Firefox browser:
 {line-numbers: true, format: Bash}